VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/risk_management.md

 Risk management is part of the software life cycle process and is required for every (standalone) pipeline/workflow or software tool validated for diagnostics use.
 Risk management can be broken down into 6 steps, where step 2 and 3 should be part of the laboratories QMS.
 When the bioinformatics team opts for an alternative approach, step 2 and 3 need to be documented.

 1. Risk Identification involves a comprehensive analysis of risk factors such as project scope, requirements, technology stack, resource availability, and external dependencies.
-   Typically bioinformatics risks involve topics like:
+   Typically, bioinformatics risks involve topics like:
    - Software goal
    - Software installation (and dependencies)
    - Running software tools